Skip to content

 The implementation of anti-piracy measures varies for each manufacturer.

-• Sony's ZN-1 and ZN-2 are fitted by each manufacturer with a custom BIOS ROM and security microcontroller, which are then verified by the games.
-This makes it harder to convert a ZN-1 or ZN-2 game to a different one by simply swapping out the game-specific daughterboard.
+• Sony's ZN-1 and ZN-2 are fitted by each manufacturer with a custom BIOS ROM and security/decryption ASIC, which the game-specific ROM daughterboard then relies on.
+This makes it harder to convert ZN-1 or ZN-2 games by simply swapping out the daughterboard.

 • CD-ROMs for Konami boards were typically shipped alongside a security dongle or cartridge that must be plugged in to boot the game.
 Some games write the system's serial number to the dongle during installation, preventing installation of the same game on more than one cabinet.
 The System 573's optional MP3 decoder board additionally features an FPGA used to decrypt MP3 files on the disc during playback.